tuanvu0995/snake-console/README.md

 Run the following command to start the development server

-## Issues

-- The game is not optimized, so the game may not work well in some terminals.
-- Performance will be slow if you play with multiple snakes or higher scores.

 ```bash
 npm run dev
 ```

+## Issues

+- The game is not optimized, so the game may not work well in some terminals.

 ## Gallery

 1 Snake

 <img src="./img/demo.gif" width="400px">

 2 Snakes